 \section{Perfect's Theorem and its Generalizations}

 We now introduce a theorem on disjoint paths in graphs, due to Perfect \cite{P}, which deserves to be more widely known in graph theory.
 Let $G$ be a graph and $S$ be a subset of $V(G)$.
-For clarity, use``$\backslash$" to denote deletion operation for sets but use ``$-$" to denote deletion operation for graphs.
-In other words, $V(G)\backslash S$ is the vertex subset of $V(G)$ with no vertices in $S$, but $G-S$ is the subgraph of $G$ obtained by deleting all vertices in $S$ from $G$ together with the edges incident to these vertices of $S$.
+For clarity, use``$\backslash$" to denote the deletion operation for sets but use ``$-$" to denote deletion operation for graphs.
+In other words, $V(G)\backslash S$ is the vertex subset of $V(G)$ with no vertices in $S$, but $G-S$ is the subgraph of $G$ obtained by deleting all vertices in $S$ from $G$ together with all edges incident to the vertices of $S$.

 Let $G$ be a graph and $S$ be a non-empty subset of $V(G)$.
 Suppose $v\in V(G)\backslash S$.
 We say that $v$ and $S$ are {\it $k$-linked} in $G$ if there exist $k$ internally disjoint paths joining $v$ and $k$ distinct vertices of $S$ and such that each of the $k$ paths meets $S$ in exactly one vertex.